Immunosuppressants, other immunosuppressants. ATC code:

 : 3.62±1.16 h·mg/l, which corresponds to an overall daily AUC of 7.24 h·mg/l).

 Renal impairment: Since the renal pathway is a secondary route of elimination for dimethyl fumarate accounting for less than 16% of the dose administered, evaluation of pharmacokinetics in individuals with renal impairment was not conducted.

-Hepatic impairment: As dimethyl fumarate and monomethyl fumarate are metabolised by esterases, without the involvement of the CYP450 system, evaluation of phamacokinetics in individuals with hepatic impairment was not conducted.
+Hepatic impairment: As dimethyl fumarate and monomethyl fumarate are metabolised by esterases, without the involvement of the CYP450 system, evaluation of pharmacokinetics in individuals with hepatic impairment was not conducted.

-The adverse reactions described previously in Toxicology and Reproduction toxicity section as follows were not observed in clinical studies, but were seen in animals at exposure levels similar to clinical exposure levels.
+The adverse reactions described in the Toxicology and Reproduction toxicity sections as follows were not observed in clinical studies, but were seen in animals at exposure levels similar to clinical exposure levels.

 Mutagenesis: Dimethyl fumarate and mono-methylfumarate were negative in a battery of in vitro